 - School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
-Further information can be found in:

-- o ICT Network Acceptable Use Policy

-- o ICT Security Policy Statement

-- These policies address expectations with regards to information security and access to systems e.g. password safety etc. - We will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+Further information can be found in: - Other relevant policies are as follows; IT Acceptable User, Online Safety, Cyber Security, GDPR/ Data protection and Remote education. - We will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.